PatricioFarrell/ChargeTransport.jl/docs/src/examples/Example110_PSC_surface_recombination.md

 A linear I-V measurement protocol is included and the corresponding solution vectors after the scan protocol can be depicted.

-The paramters are from Calado et al. and can be found here: https://github.com/barnesgroupICL/Driftfusion/blob/master/Input_files/pedotpss_mapi_pcbm.csv.
+The parameters are from Calado et al. and can be found here: https://github.com/barnesgroupICL/Driftfusion/blob/master/Input_files/pedotpss_mapi_pcbm.csv.
 (with adjustments on layer lengths)